arye-dov-eidelman/rails-url-helpers-readme/README.md

 What's a real world difference between using hard coded paths compared with route helper methods?
 Let's imagine that you have a meeting in NYC, and you want to get from one side of the city to the other.
 You have a couple different options:

-1. Traverse the streets on foot
+1. Take the Subway
 2. Take a taxi

-Walking is like hard coding your route's path.
+Taking the subway is like hard coding your route's path.
 Technically, it can work.
-However, it's slow, potentially error-prone (one small mistake can lead to the wrong part of town), and, if the meeting location changes, it will require quite a bit of manual work to adjust and walk to the new destination.
+However, it's slow, error-prone (one small mistake can lead to the wrong part of town), and, if the meeting location changes, it will require quite a bit of manual work to adjust to the new destination.

 Taking a taxi is like using a route helper: you can simply provide the address to the driver and let them navigate the city streets for you.
-It is faster than walking, and, if the address for the meeting changes while you're en route, it's not as difficult or slow to adjust.
+It is faster than the subway, and if the address for the meeting changes while you're en route, it's not as difficult or slow to adjust.

 Don't worry if it's still a little fuzzy.
 Here's an example of what it looks like in code: